Photo by Philip Gunkel

-Although much of Iceland’s nature is completely uninhabited and barren, it is encouraged to only camp within designated campsites.
+Although much of Iceland’s nature is completely uninhabited and barren, it is highly encouraged and, in fact, quickly becoming law to only camp within designated campsites.

-The campsites in Iceland are as diverse as their settings; most have a full range of services, including showers, bathrooms, electricity and nearby restaurants or shops, but many are simply a cordoned off field or a stretch of beach with no amenities available.
+Most campsites have a full range of services, including showers, bathrooms, electricity and nearby restaurants or shops.
+Many of them are simply a cordoned off-field or a stretch of beach with no amenities available.

 The campsites to which you can access free admission on self-drive tours usually have decent facilities, and the services at each can be seen on the camping card website.

 Before setting off on a trip, it is also important to check when the campsites you plan to attend are open.
 Naturally, they are only open during the summer months, but the specific dates vary.

 Many are open all the way from May to September.
 But a few, especially those in more remote areas, or areas susceptible to inclement weather, may only be accessible from June to August.

 Photo credit: Wikimedia, creative commons, photo by Pietro Valocchi

 In November 2015, as a direct response to the ever-increasing visitor numbers to Iceland, the Ministry of Camping put forward new legislation making changes as to where people are permitted to camp out.